OBOAcademy/obook/01-ScientificComputing/scientific-computing.md

 A lot of data analysis starts with a reference data set.
 It might be a genome or a proteome.
 It might be a corpus.
-It might be a set of paper or data from those papers.
+It might be a set of papers or data from those papers.

 Start by finding that data
 and selecting a particular version of it.